Key takeaways

 ADHD affects a large number of children and adults in the United States, and the prevalence continues to increase.

-Vyvanse and Ritalin are both stimulant medications for the treatment of ADHD and other disorders and are considered Schedule II controlled substances due to their potential for misuse.
+Vyvanse and Ritalin are both stimulant medications for the treatment of ADHD and other conditions.
+Both are Schedule II controlled substances due to their potential for misuse.

 Vyvanse and Ritalin have approved generic equivalents, which may provide more affordable treatment options.